 Our aim at Supertots is to provide a safe, secure, and stimulating environment for children aged 3 months to 5 years.
 Whilst in our care children are to participate in a wide variety of play experiences which enables them to develop skills needed to become more independent with a positive self-image and understanding of their fellow beings, regardless of colour, creed, religion or gender.

-Practitioners are skilled in building relationships with children in their key families and forming a strong bond in order to track accurately their children’s needs and development to plan accordingly.
+Practitioners are skilled in building relationships with children in their key families and forming a strong bond to track accurately their children’s needs and development to plan accordingly.
 From forming a strong bond with children staff are vigilant in recognising any changes or concerns.

 We endeavour to provide an environment rich in opportunities for children to develop the skills that they will need to thrive and become school ready through the seven areas of learning.
 The overall environment is constantly changing and adapting in response to children’s needs and interests.
-The outdoor environment is accessible to all ages between 9.30am and 4.40pm although some gated and locked areas are available at all times with specific areas in relation to age.
+The main outdoor environment is accessible to all ages between 9.30am and 4.45pm.
+Some gated and locked areas are always available with a specific area for babies and toddlers.
 The indoor environment is neutrally coloured throughout and boards and displays celebrate children’s work.

-There are 3 super numerate staff to allow for flexibility throughout the day and to support new staff and students into the setting and follow out any appropriate training.
+There are 2 super numerate staff to allow for flexibility throughout the day and to support new staff and students into the setting and follow out any appropriate training.
 The deployment of staff is flexible enough to respond to the flow and movement of children indoors and outdoors.
-Each room is fully equipped with a trained, qualified and experienced team leader to support staff in the leading of organisation within the room.
+Each room is fully equipped with a trained, qualified, and experienced team leader to support staff in the leading of organisation within the room.
 Team leaders work closely with management to support staff and students within the room and follow out termly supervisions and observations to highlight actions, professional development or support needed to be put in place to improve the quality of teaching to help raise standards.

 Partnership with parents